arun-k-shrestha/Education-Possible/README.md

 # Education-Possible
-# Learning platform website for students with learning disabilities to learn Algebra
+# A user-friendly website for students with learning disabilities to enhance Math skills.